karinkumar/MetaGLIMPSE/README.md

 git clone https://github.com/karinkumar/MetaGLIMPSE2.git

-cd MetaGLIMPSE2/
+cd MetaGLIMPSE/

-Once you enter the MetaGLIMPSE2 folder, the executable is RunMetaGLIMPSE.py.
+Once you enter the MetaGLIMPSE folder, the executable is RunMetaGLIMPSE.py.
 The following options are required:

 -- dosages:  paths of imputed genotypes vcf files (output from GLIMPSE2),